-Year End ded December 31, 2020 Professional fees \$ (476,652) Write-off of derivative liability 4,375,231 Default interest and penalties (864,125) Exchange of common stock for allowable claims (3,047,417) Exchange of secured convertible debt for allowable claims (1,488,172) Unamortized debt discount on convertible notes (2,580,110) Total reorganization items, net \$ (4,081,245)
+Year Ended December 31 2020

+Ф. (476.652)

+\$ (476,652)

+4,375,231

+(864,125)

+(3,047,417)

+(1,488,172)

+(2,580,110)

+\$ (4,081,245)

+S

 Use of Estimates

 The preparation of the consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, equity-based transactions, revenue and expenses and disclosure of contingent liabilities at the date of the consolidated financial statements.
 The Company bases its estimates and assumptions on historical experience, known or expected trends and various other assumptions that it believes to be reasonable.
 As future events and their effects cannot be determined with precision, actual results could differ from these estimates which may cause the Company's future results to be affected.